Digital Twin in Healthcare: What It Is, What It Does

 Data accuracy and completeness

-1. Medical history - It is critical to collect a detailed medical history of the patient.
-Any omission can lead to inaccurate data and assumptions.
+1. Medical history - It's imperative to get a thorough medical history from the patient.

 2. Genetic information - Genetics can be a key reason for certain diseases.
 Therefore it's crucial to get it, but in reality, it may not be feasible or ethical to do so.